okfn/opendatahandbook-old/source/following-up/making-things.rst

 “unconferences”, workshops and “hack days”.
 These activities are often organised by the user community with data that has already been published proactively or obtained using access to information requests.
-In other cases civil society advocates have worked with progressive public officials to secure new release of datasets that can be used by programmers to create innovative applications.
+In other cases, civil society advocates have worked with progressive public officials to secure new release of datasets that can be used by programmers to create innovative applications.